-If you struggle with cravings and hunger pangs despite having a meal or a snack an hour ago then try drinking green tea as a natural and healthy appetite suppressant.
+If you struggle with cravings and hunger pangs despite having a meal or a snack an hour ago, then try drinking green tea as a natural and healthy appetite suppressant.
 Hormones cause hunger.
-Ghrelin, is the hormone that your stomach produces to stimulate appetite.
+Ghrelin is the hormone that your stomach produces to stimulate appetite.
 Green tea’s amazing phytonutrient called EGCG (epigallocatechin gallate) increases the hormone CCK (cholecystokinin), which is responsible for making you feel full.
-Drinking matcha green tea between meals will help you feel more satisfied or full which in turn, will help you resist the urge to snack unhealthily.
+Drinking matcha green tea between meals will help you feel more satisfied or full, which will help you resist the urge to snack unhealthily.

 6. Cardiovascular Health

 Matcha Green Tea can help protect you from a heart attack or a stroke.
-Some of the latest research in this area confirms cardiovascular health benefits of green tea.
-After analyzing 25 randomized controlled trials, the systematic review, published in the British Journal of Nutrition in October concluded that long-term tea intake significantly improved blood pressure.
+Some of the latest research in this area confirms the cardiovascular health benefits of green tea.
+After analyzing 25 randomized controlled trials, the systematic review, published in the British Journal of Nutrition, concluded long-term tea intake significantly improved blood pressure.

 “After 12 weeks of drinking tea, blood pressure was lower by 2.6 mmHg systolic and 2.2 mmHg diastolic.
 Matcha tea had the most significant results, while black tea performed the next best…